 The Internet has made it easier than ever for any business to reach a global market instantly and Cloud services have enabled those same businesses to scale their operations instantly, allowing for instant growth.

-This on-demand approach to infrastructure, software and resourcing is matched by a similar attitude towards marketing.
+A similar attitude towards marketing matches this on-demand approach to infrastructure, software and resourcing.
 Millennial's and modern buyers now expect to carry out their own product discovery and research before purchasing a SaaS subscription.

-A McKinsey study found that two-thirds of the active-evaluation phase of product research is done without making any contact with the vendors involved.
+A McKinsey study found that two-thirds of the active-evaluation phase of product research is done without contacting the vendors involved.
 The reality is that traditional “push” marketing – broadcasting messages at prospects – no longer works.